 INVIMA Requirements for Registration of a Pharmaceutical Drug in Colombia

-A registration certificate from INVIMA is required to obtain operating licences for marketing authorization (MA) for new medicines and for medicines already included in the Colombian Pharmacological Code.
+A registration certificate from INVIMA is required to obtain operating licenses for marketing authorization (MA) for new medicines and for medicines already included in the Colombian Pharmacological Code.

 To obtain MAs for new medicines, the applicant must first submit a pharmacological evaluation application.
 The pharmacological evaluation studies the safety and efficacy of the drug and is performed by the Medicines Reviewing Committee, which takes into account the following features: efficacy, safety, dosage, indications, contraindications, warnings, toxicity, trading conditions and restrictions.
 Alternatively, article 27, paragraph 1 of Decree 677 provides an abbreviated procedure for innovators by means of which INVIMA can forego conducting a pharmacological evaluation (safety and efficacy) of a product whenever such product is already approved in at least two reference countries and has not been rejected in any of the other reference countries.
 Furthermore, article 72 of the National Development Plan (Law 1753 of 2015) now also requires an additional economic (cost/benefit) evaluation to be performed (by the IETS) in parallel to the pharmacological evaluation.
 However, regulations of article 72 are still under development, which is why this economic evaluation is not yet being applied.